potpurri/BeerBoard/README.md

 This board consists of **4 layers**, providing a robust platform for various applications beyond its original purpose.
 It also includes **breakout pins for I2C, SPI, and USART**, offering versatile connectivity options for external devices and peripherals.
 Below are images showing the assebled board, different silkscreen options and 3D renderings of the BeerBoard.

+The board is soldered by me using a [Pinecil V2](https://wiki.pine64.org/wiki/Pinecil) by PINE64  and [MHP50](https://e-design.com.cn/en/Mini-Hot-Plate-Preheater-MHP50-PG9555615) by MiniWare.

 ## Features
 - Beer-shaped PCB design
 - STM32F030C6T6 microcontroller at its core